amplitude/amplitude-docs/content/collections/api/en/taxonomy.md

 }
 ```

-The Taxonomy API requires an **Enterprise plan**  account or the **Govern add-on** enabled.
+The Taxonomy API requires an **Enterprise plan**  account.
 If your subscription doesn't qualify, the call results in a `404 Bad Request` response.

 ### Update a user property